MisterTea/mame/docs/source/usingmame/usingmame.rst

     **mame.exe -createconfig**

-creates a brand new **mame.ini** file, with default configuration settings.
+creates a brand new **mame.conf** file, with default configuration settings.
-Notice that mame.ini is basically a plain text file, so you can open it with any text editor (e.g. Notepad, Emacs or TextEdit) and configure every option you need.
+Notice that mame.conf is basically a plain text file, so you can open it with any text editor (e.g. Notepad, Emacs or TextEdit) and configure every option you need.
 However, no particular tweaks are needed to start, so you can leave most of the options unaltered.

-If you execute **mame -createconfig** when you already have an existing mame.ini from a previous MAME version, MAME automatically updates the pre-existing mame.ini by copying changed options into it.
+If you execute **mame -createconfig** when you already have an existing mame.conf from a previous MAME version, MAME automatically updates the pre-existing mame.conf by copying changed options into it.

 Once you are more confident with MAME options, you may want to adjust the